 Students are also prohibited from engaging in academic misconduct.
-Any of the following behavior shall also be a violation of the Student Code of Conduct:
+Any of the following behavior shall also be a violation of the Code:

-1. Acts of dishonesty including but not limited to the following:

-a.
-Cheating, which includes, but is not limited to: (1) use of any unauthorized assistance from other persons or technologies in taking quizzes, tests, or examinations or in the preparation and completion of class assignments; (2) dependence upon the aid of resources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; (3) the acquisition, without permission, of tests or other academic material belonging to a member of college faculty, staff, or students; or (4) knowingly providing unauthorized assistance of any kind to another for the purpose of providing unfair advantage to the recipient in the completion of course assessments/assignments (sometimes known as facilitation);
+- 1. Acts of dishonesty including but not limited to the following: - a.
+Cheating, which includes, but is not limited to: - i. use of any unauthorized assistance from other persons or technologies in taking quizzes, tests, or examinations or in the preparation and completion of class assignments; - ii. dependence upon the aid of resources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; - iii. the acquisition, without permission, of tests or other academic material belonging to a member of college faculty, staff, or students; or - iv. knowingly providing unauthorized assistance of any kind to another for the purpose of providing unfair advantage to the recipient in the completion of course assessments/assignments (sometimes known as facilitation);